All Elden Ring Nightreign classes and abilities

 Other unnamed Nightfarers in Elden Ring Nightreign

-The four Elden Ring Nightreign characters above are just the ones that were available to try out in our recent preview, but we know there will be at least four others in the final game, and some of them were visible in the debut gameplay trailer:
+The first four Elden Ring Nightreign characters above are just the ones that were available to try out in our recent preview, but we know there will be at least four others in the final game, one of which will be Ironeye.
+Here’s are all the other mystery characters I’ve been able to find details on from available gameplay footage and interviews:

 - There's a sort of big barbarian-type character wielding a massive hammer/axe hybrid weapon, who is visible in a couple of sequences in the Nightreign gameplay trailer.
 They also appear to have a big leaping attack where the ground explodes, launching them into the air so that they can come crashing down to knock enemies over.